A Journey Within and Beyond OCD

-One pattern that may surface in a woman’s life is known to medical science as obsessive-compulsive disorder.
+One pattern that may surface in a woman’s life is medical science as obsessive-compulsive disorder (OCD).
 If we can look past its pathologizing tone, forgiving the medical model its knack for phrasing things in a way that makes us feel like there is something terribly wrong with us, we can see that the title is apt.
 It captures the basics – obsession and compulsion.
-Obsession is what happens when our mind can’t let go of something, when it loops and repeats and fixates.
+Obsession happens when our mind cannot let go of something when it loops and repeats and fixates.

-The mind has a tendency to do this anyway – on any given day we will have themes that are revisited in the mind with surprising frequency, if we are present enough to take note.
+The mind tends to do this anyway – on any given day; we will have themes that are revisited in mind with surprising frequency if we are present enough to take note.
 Obsession is a key feature of the thinking mind.
 However, many of our obsessions are just mild annoyances and do not deeply disrupt our lives.
-Even disruptive obsessions are known to most – for example when we become obsessed with someone we have a crush on, and our inability to stop thinking about them distracts us from work.
-Probably all of us know the state of being overly fixated on something in a way that we, and others, may sense is not completely balanced or healthy.
-For any woman with substance addiction issues, she will definitely be able to recognize the flavor of obsession – the way her mind can be captured by the orbital pull of her drug and never quite escapes its gravity.
+Even disruptive obsessions are known to most – for example, when we become obsessed with someone, we have a crush on, our inability to stop thinking about them distracts us from work.

+We probably know the state of being overly fixated on something in a way that we, and others, my sense is not completely balanced or healthy.
+For any woman with substance addiction issues, she will be able to recognize the flavor of obsession – the way her mind can be captured by the orbital pull of her drug and never quite escapes its gravity.
 Compulsion, the behavioral response to an obsession, is an experience that most of us also know to some extent.

-It is the feeling of needingor havingto do something, not out of choice, but more out of being driven to do something.
-As in “I’m not ok if I don’t do this” and “I won’t be ok until I do this”.
+It is the feeling of needing or having to do something, not out of choice, but more out of being driven to do something.
+As in “I’m not ok if I don’t do this” and “I will not be ok until I do this.”
 This could be a compulsive need to clean, to check your appearance in the mirror over and over, to turn back (again) to make extra sure you locked the car, to reach into your purse repeatedly to make sure your wallet is still there.
 These little behavioral blurts, while not particularly rational, soothe our worries for the time being.

-Severe compulsion overrides our free will, and when we are compulsive we feel like the behavior is not a voluntary choice but more like something that has to be done to make the obsessive thinking quiet down.
-Even if we see it as destructive – as when we compulsively pick our skin, overexercise, overeat, shop, check our phones, whatever it is – and even if we judge ourselves harshly for it – we still may find ourselves unable to stop.
+Severe compulsion overrides our free will, and when we are compulsive, we feel like the behavior is not a voluntary choice but more like something that must be done to make the obsessive thinking quiet down.
+Even if we see it as destructive – as when we compulsively pick our skin, over-exercise, overeat, shop, check our phones, whatever it is – and even if we judge ourselves harshly for it – we still may find ourselves unable to stop.

 When thinking about a diagnosis and whether we might have it, it’s helpful to ask oneself, not do I have this pattern at all – because we all do to some extent – but rather, is this pattern one of my core life themes?
 Does it show up in my life so strongly that it influences my life, my work, my relationships?
 Is it part of my destiny to overcome this?
 Is this pattern a problem for me?